marciof/Eon/specification/Specification.md

 ## Text ##

-A text is a sequence of Unicode characters, each one identified by a code point.
-It extends the *List* type by associating non-negative integer elements to Unicode character code-points.
+A text is a sequence of Unicode characters, each one identified by a code-point.
+It extends the *List* type by associating non-negative integer elements to code-points.

 ### Examples ###